jube-home/www.jube.io/_pages/training.md

 largely adjacent and require similar methodologies, albeit with subtle differences in application.

 <div class="hero__subscribe">
-  <a href="https://calendly.com/richard-churchman-jube/30min" class="button button--primary section-button">Book a Demo</a>
+  <a href="https://calendly.com/richard-churchman-jube/30min" class="button button--primary section-button">Speak to the Developer</a>
 </div>

 ---